jupyterlab-contrib/jupyterlab-vim/modify-keybinds.md

 ## Modifying Keybindings

-This extension sets vim-like keybindings for existing jupyterlab commands.
+This extension adds keybindings for two types of commands.
+The first type is vim-like keybindings for existing Jupyterlab commands.
 Such as  `O` for insert cell below which uses the `notebook:insert-cell-below` command.
-In addition it adds it's own commands such as `vim:select-below-execute-markdown`.
+The second kind are for Jupyterlab commands provided by this extension.
+These commands are prefixed with `vim:`, e.g. `vim:select-below-execute-markdown`.

 Both types of commands be modified the same way you modify other [jupyterlab shortcuts](https://jupyterlab.readthedocs.io/en/stable/user/interface.html#keyboard-shortcuts) (aka keybindings) via `Settings > Advanced Settings Editor > Keyboard Shortcuts`